This post presents 6 recent works of art, 5 of which feature the California condor.

 Because I find Sloan’s work so appealing, I am including this last painting of Andean condors soaring over Machu Picchu.
 From the 2001 edition of Birds in Art, this is titled “El Espiritu de los Incas”:

-For more California condor art, click on the Art/Craft topics tag located somewhere on this page (the location depends on your device).
+For more California condor art, click the ART&CRAFT button under POST TOPICS (somewhere on this screen, exactly where depends on your device).